Click here to OPEN THE MAP in a separate window.

 Information about mosquito abundance and species identity is critical to a successful mosquito control program.
 Colorado Mosquito Control employs two kinds of traps to monitor mosquito populations.
 The most commonly used is the CDC light trap which uses carbon-dioxide from dry ice as bait to attract female mosquitoes seeking a blood meal from a breathing animal.
 Once attracted by the CO2, the mosquitoes are lured by a small light to a fan that pulls them into a net for collection.
 The Gravid Trap uses a tub of highly-organic water as bait to attract female mosquitoes that are looking for a place to lay their eggs.
 A fan placed close to the water surface forces mosquitoes that come to the water into a collection net.
 Once back in the laboratory, the contents of the trap nets are counted and identified by technicians trained to recognize the Colorado mosquito species.

-In 2011, Colorado Mosquito Control monitored a statewide network of hundreds of weekly trap sites, collecting over 900,000 adult mosquitoes that were counted and identified to species by the CMC Surveillance Laboratory.
+In 2013, Colorado Mosquito Control monitored a statewide network of hundreds of weekly trap sites, collecting 334,005 adult mosquitoes that were counted and identified to species by the CMC Surveillance Laboratory.
 While individual traps provide only limited information, trap data is interpreted in the context of historical records for the same trap site, going back in time more than a decade.
 Individual traps are also compared to other traps from around the region that were set on the same night and therefore exposed to similar weather conditions.
-Technicians working in the Surveillance Laboratory at Colorado Mosquito Control, Inc. are trained to provide accurate species-level identification of mosquito specimens, for both adults and larvae.
-More than 50 mosquito species are believed to occur in Colorado, and 32 of those were identified from samples processed during the 2011 season from across the state.
+Technicians working in the Surveillance Laboratory at Colorado Mosquito Control are trained to provide accurate species-level identification of mosquito specimens, for both adults and larvae.

 Additionally, the CMC Surveillance Laboratory conducts an intensive larval identification program with larval mosquito samples collected by I&L technicians prior to larviciding being identified to species.
 This information is now invaluable in targeting mosquito control efforts as we gain a greater understanding of the habitat types preferred by Colorado mosquito species and the seasonality of these habitats as sites for mosquito development.